 Founder, Island CulturZ

-Michael "Magneto" Banner is the founder of Island Culturz, a group working to build grassroots infrastructure and community resilience in East Winston, with a focus on urban farming and land reclamation.
-A self-drescribed "Original from Da Island Community," Michael plays an important role in the local dialogue around sustainability and community self-reliance, and has created an inspring narrative from his ralling call of #NoSleepTilIsland.
+Michael "Magneto" Banner is the founder of Island CulturZ, a group working to build grassroots infrastructure and community resilience in East Winston, with a focus on urban farming and land reclamation.
+A self-described "Original from Da Island Community," Michael plays an important role in the local dialogue around sustainability and community self-reliance and has created an inspring narrative from his rallying call of #NoSleepTilIsland.

 William M. Barnette

 Minor Barnette serves as Director of the Forsyth County Office of Environmental Assistance and Protection.
 He has been employed by Forsyth County government for over 33 years, working to protect public health and the environment in the local community.

 Founder & CEO, Do Good Artist

 Iris is a social entrepreneur and Founding Partner of She Raises the Bar, a Corporate Social Responsibility (CSR) and sustainability consulting firm, and Do Good Artist, a social impact design firm.
 Her background includes 20+ years of experience working as an executive and CSR/sustainability consultant in both the public and private sectors.
 Iris currently serves as the Co-President of the REACH Women’s Network and immediate past Board President for the Hispanic League.
 She also serves on the boards of Piedmont Federal Savings Bank, Reynolda House, Leadership Winston-Salem, Arts Council, Flywheel Foundation, Senior Services, WS/FCS Equity Advisory, and the Forsyth County Early Childhood Education Task Force.

 Director, Nonprofit Management and Community Leadership Program, Salem College